 Revisiting the Sega Genesis’s launch lineup

 I have a lot of fond memories of the Sega Genesis.
-It was my first console, and sparked my love of video games that continues to this day.
+It was my first console, and sparked my love of video games.
 However, I only ended up getting one fairly late in its lifespan.
 By the Christmas of 1993, it had already been on the market for five years.
 Which was pretty close to the end of its life all things considered.
 I wasn’t there when it launched.
-I was the tender age of three.
-Too busy watching Care Bears to notice the excitement going on in the gaming world.
+I was the tender age of three; too busy watching Care Bears to notice the excitement going on in the gaming world.
 But what about those folks who were there?
-Just what did the Genesis slash Mega Drive have to offer for those looking to jump in early on that 16-bit mega power?
+What did that 16-bit mega power offer?

-Well, when the Mega Drive launched in Japan on October 29th, 1988, players had just two titles to chose from: Space Harrier II and Super Thunder Blade.
+When the Mega Drive launched in Japan on October 29th, 1988, players had just two titles: Space Harrier II and Super Thunder Blade.
 Both existing arcade hits.
-These would be followed by Altered Beast and Osomatsu-kun: Hachamecha Gekijō a month later.
+Altered Beast and Osomatsu-kun: Hachamecha Gekijō would follow a month later.

-When the Genesis hit North American shores on August 14th of 1989, it also came with a substantially larger lineup of titles to chose from.
+When the Genesis hit North American shores on August 14th of 1989, it also came with a substantially larger lineup.
 Aside from the ones already mentioned, we had Alex Kidd in the Enchanted Castle, Tommy Lasorda Baseball, Thunder Force II, and Last Battle.
-Certainly a lot to chose from, but did any warrant the investment into the next gen?
+But did any warrant the investment into the next gen?

 Time to fire up the ol’ Everdrive to find out, and see how these games have held up over 32 years.